standoge/souvenir-sv/README.md

 ### Images:
 You can check package's documentation from author's repositories.
 [ImageBing](https://github.com/ffreemt/bing-image-urls) and [ImageGoogle](https://github.com/arrrlo/Google-Images-Search).

+> ImageGoogle scraper requires an API Key to work, which means that you have to sign in on the author's package website to get access to the scraper.
+ImageBing does not need it.

 ```python
 # this step is shared with Zipcode class to choice which department scrape